19hours/sg-statutes/Acts/Legal Profession Act.md

 [Act 40 of 2014 wef 18/11/2015]

-(3) If the advocate and solicitor or regulated foreign lawyer named in the application under subsection (1) is or is believed to be within Singapore, the provisions of the Rules of Court (Cap.
-322, R 5) for service of writs of summons shall apply to the service of the application.
+(3) If the advocate and solicitor or regulated foreign lawyer named in the application under subsection (1) is or is believed to be within Singapore, the provisions of the Rules of Court for service of writs of summons shall apply to the service of the application.

 [19/2008]

 [Act 40 of 2014 wef 18/11/2015]

+[Act 22 of 2018 wef 18/04/2018]

 (4) A copy of the affidavit or affidavits in support of the application under subsection (1) shall be served with the application upon the advocate and solicitor or regulated foreign lawyer named in the application.